noragalfalvy/VAE-GMM/README.md

-# VAE-GMM
+# GM-VAE
 Variational Autoencoder with Gaussian Mixture prior for Clustering